NichapraeNiw/COMP1850_FinalProject/README.md

 A clothing store website using HTML5, CSS, and a simple JavaScript function to simulate e-commerce features.
 Showcase my front-end design skills for an engaging user experience.

 **REQUIREMENTS**
-1 – A clear topic that is clearly described on the homepage 2 – 6 or more HTML pages interlinked
+1 – A clear topic that is clearly described on the homepage.

+2 – 6 or more HTML pages interlinked
 3 – Minimum 5 pages of actual content authored by you, 1 page where content is the lorem ipsum HTML provided with these specifications
 4 – Responsiveness to clients of all kinds (between 300px – 1920px width viewports)